NE

 Neon Review FAQ

-Neon holds its own among cloud & infrastructure platforms targeted at growing teams.
+Neon holds its own among developer & it platforms targeted at growing teams.
 Teams that claim the $500 in credits deal through SaaSOffers get the most realistic value out of Neon.
 Whether Neon is right for you depends on which features matter most to your specific stack.

 What are the main pros of Neon?